 Our free school programmes, each supported by local STEM industry professionals, offer students the chance to realise – and unleash – their full potential.
 Developed alongside teachers and industry, our hands-on programmes knit into the school curriculum.
 We build confidence in students and teachers, and give STEM professionals a way to give back to their community, their profession and have loads of fun at the same time.
-And thanks to our partners Callaghan Innovation and Trade Me, we supply schools with kits and learning modules for each challenge so they have the tools they need for success.
+And thanks to our partner Callaghan Innovation, we supply schools with kits and learning modules for each challenge so they have the tools they need for success.

 Rocket Challenge (Year 5–6)

 Students blast off into STEM by designing, building and launching their own water rocket with a little help from their teacher and a STEM professional.
 Students learn about Newton’s laws, the engineering design process, and the importance of working as a team.

 Power up!
 Students design and build a wind turbine to light up a mini town.
 With the support of their teacher and a Wonder Project Ambassador, students will discover the amazing phenomenon of electricity and renewable energy – using teamwork and creativity to keep the lights on, the schools open and the hospitals running.

 Senior students have limitless job opportunities in STEM, they just don’t know it yet.
 We inspire students to keep taking STEM subjects after Year 10 by offering students captivating presentations and real-world industry experience.